 David is the author of the best-selling book Do You Talk Funny? and the Founder of FunnyBizz Conference.
 His work has been featured in Inc., Lifehacker, The Huffington Post, Fast Company, Entrepreneur, Forbes, NPR, The Wall Street Journal,The Irish Independent, TV3, Newstalk, TED and The Irish Times.

-“One of the best speaking coaches out there” according to Forbes, David’s program with over 29,000 students has also been featured by Prezi as one of the best training courses for presenters.
-His book remains one of the highest rated in the world on the (usually not so wildly exciting) topic of public speaking, and his content has been read by over one million people.
+“One of the best speaking coaches out there” according to Forbes, David’s program has been featured by Prezi as one of the best training courses for presenters.
+His book remains one of the highest rated in the world on the (usually not so wildly exciting) topic of public speaking and was listed by Book Authority as "the best public speaking and storytelling book of all time".
+His content has been read by over one million people.

-A graduate of the UCD Michael Smurfit Graduate Business School he calls San Francisco home when immigration officials permit, and was named on the 2017 Irish America 100 List, which recognizes the accomplishments of the best and the brightest Irish-American and Irish-born leaders.
+A graduate of the UCD Michael Smurfit Graduate Business School he calls San Francisco home when immigration officials permit, and was named on the Irish America 100 List, which recognises the accomplishments of the best and the brightest Irish-American and Irish-born leaders.